 While some types of waves may be more familiar than others, we are surrounded by a world of waves: water waves, sound waves, light waves, and electromagnetic waves.
 Waves are a repeating movement of disturbance that transfers energy through matter and space.
 All waves carry energy without transporting matter from place to place.
-Molecules pass energy along to neighbor molecules, which then pass energy to their neighbor.
+Molecules pass energy along to neighbor molecules, which then give energy to their neighbor.
 All waves are produced by vibrations.
 Waves will travel as long as there is energy to carry them.
 A medium is a matter through which a wave travels.
-A medium can be either a solid, a liquid, a gas, or a combination of these.
-A wave in an ocean travels through water, and a sound wave travels through air.
+A medium can be a solid, a liquid, a gas, or a combination.
+For example, a wave in an ocean travels through water, and a sound wave travels through the air.
 However, not all waves need a medium to travel.
 Light and radio waves can travel through space.

 - Describe three characteristics of waves.